 Follow these steps to get a Probate Court name change order:

-- Get the correct forms.
-Check the Probate Court’s website in the county where you live for the forms to use for a name change.
-In Butler, Cuyahoga, Franklin, Hamilton, Lorain, Lucas, Montgomery, Stark, Summit or Warren County, you can find the forms for your Probate Court on this page under “Forms and Letters.”
-If you live in another county, you can find your local Probate Court website on this page under "Local Government and Community Resources."
+- Get the forms.
+Use the Adult Name Change Form Assistant to find the forms for your county's Probate Court.
 The process and forms are different if the name change is for a minor under 18 years old.
 Visit the name and gender change resources from Equitas Health to learn more about minor name changes.

 - Ask about the fees.
 Ask how much the filing fee is.
 Typical fees are about $100 to $150.
 Each court decides its own fee.
 Some counties require you to request and pay for a BCI background check, too.

 - Gather your identification and supporting documents.
 You must submit copies of a valid (unexpired) identification like a driver’s license, state-issued ID card, or passport.
 The court will also ask for any available proof of your reason for the name change.
 Proof of your reason could include documents like a marriage certificate, divorce decree or signed statement from your gender-specialist doctor.